 Other Maggie Sottero Black-Owned Bridal Boutiques

 We’re proud to partner with other amazing Black-Owned Bridal Boutiques that carry Maggie Sottero!
+To see another one of our black-owned bridal boutiques, visit the blog: Black and Women-Owned: Insights from a Bridal Boutique.
 Below are a few of the Black-Owned Bridal Boutiques we partner with around the world.
 These beautiful boutiques work hard to create a unique, personal, and inclusive dress shopping experience for their brides.
 Book an appointment with them if they’re located in your area or give their social media and websites some love:

 - Bridal Trousseau – New Haven, Connecticut